Mining One Bitcoin: Time, Difficulty, and Profitability

 In simple terms: the difficulty level is a sieve that filters out the weak.
 It gets finer every year, leaving only those who've managed to upgrade their fleet or entered the game through industrial hosting.

-Strategies for miners to adapt to difficulty changes
+Strategies of adapting to difficulty changes

 Difficulty rises — that's a given.
 The question isn't how to stop it, but how to stay in the race.

-The first strategy — fleet upgrade.
+The first strategy is fleet upgrade.
 Old hardware loses to new by definition.
 The once wildly popular Antminer S19 Pro now yields to the S21 series, which currently accounts for over 20% of global mining power.
 Those who upgrade their fleet in time stay in the game.

-The third — diversification.
+The third is diversification.
 This one's tricky.
 A different algorithm means different hardware, but sometimes it's the way out.
 When SHA-256 gets too crowded, it's wise to glance at other algorithms.
 LTC, KAS, even classic ETC can offer a breather while Bitcoin miners figure out who survives.

 Upgrading hardware for better performance